theurogynvault/theurogynvault.github.io/index.md

+---

 ## 🏦 The Urogyn Vault
-*A curated vault all about Urogynecology — for students, residents, fellows and lifelong learners.*
+*A curated vault all about Urogynecology - notes designed for quick review before clinic, the OR, or teaching for students, residents, fellows and lifelong learners.*
-*Concise, evidence-based notes designed for quick review before clinic, the OR, or teaching.*

 ---